baajur/born/README.md

 );
 ```

-The differences are it is done with macros and you have to care for visibilty(public or private) in Rust.
+The differences from the Python example are the code reusage is done with a macro and you have to care for visibilty(public or private) in Rust.
 No real inherit of fields happen here.
 It is built(born) by your first definition and each struct and enum are completely irrelevant to each other.

 Nothing is built or done before you call them after the first definition.
 It is possible with the power of the Rust macro.